Knowing how to use the Facebook Ads Manager is like a superpower.

-Navigating this tool gives you the ability to reach more than 2.38 billion monthly active users worldwide.
+And navigating this tool gives you the ability to reach more than 2.93 billion monthly active users worldwide.
 That’s more than a quarter of the earth's population potentially seeing your ads and reading your posts.

 Of course, no hero is perfect.
 Even if you’re the superstar of your marketing team, you can’t know everything.
 What if your ideas get tangled up in the exhausting process of setting up Facebook ad campaigns?
 All those campaign levels, optimization options, and bidding methods…

-Facebook Ads Manager can be a tricky tool to master.
+Suffice to say, Facebook Ads Manager can be a tricky tool to master.

 We’ve put together this guide to give you a step-by-step overview of Facebook Ads Manager, from setting up your first campaign to optimizing for higher ROI.